lsc31/boulder_county_crash/README.md

       This answers the accident trend during holidays.
 For this we have integrated holidays from years 2004-2020 available in dataset https://www.kaggle.com/datasets/donnetew/us-holiday-dates-2004-2021?resource=download.
       We have filtered the crashes on holidays over the years 2004-2020 and compared the crash rate over holidays.
 Average Accidents count on holidays are plotted and compared against the annual daily average (from Results/accident_average.PNG).
 The results are found in Results/accident_holiday.PNG.

+The code in this file answers the following questions:
+Initial_analysis_DM.ipynb

+  7. Which are the most violations causing the accidents ?
+      We have selected top 20 violations causing the accidents and are plotted on the graph against the no. of accidents.
+      The result can be observed in the file Results/vio_code.png.

+  8. Where and at what time is it unsafe for pedestrians?
+      We have plotted different cities with no.of pedestrian accidents on the bar graph.
+      The result can be observed in the file Results/city_accident.png.
+      We have also plotted the time at which pedestrian accidents happen on the bar graph.
+      The result can be observed in the file Results/unsafe_pedestrian_hour.PNG.

+  9. Factors causing the accidents?
+     Major factors that are causing accidents are plotted on the bar graph against the no. of accidents.
+     The result can be observed in the file Results/factors.png.

 II.
 Comparitive analysis between two cities :